RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-services.md

 * `Query target` (enumerated type: RuntimeTargetTypes.QUERY), if the service application mode contains "MANY"

 Notes:
-* If the plugin application mode is ONE only, main component will never receive MANY and QUERY target types.
-Reciprocally, if it is MANY, main component will never receive ONE target type.
+* If the plugin application mode is only ONE, main component will never receive MANY and QUERY target types.
+Reciprocally, if it is only MANY, main component will never receive ONE target type.
 * RuntimeTargetTypes can be accessed in code as a field of `AccessDomain`, in module `regardsoss/domain`
 * Query target expresses a list of entities as a query.
 This is required when user works in select all mode within results table.
 Indeed, as REGARDS catalog may contain large amount of entities, it is not possible in such case to express selection as an entity IDs array, as that would require to fetch all those entities from backend.